-Sharp eye pain can stem from many causes ranging from debris in the eye to glaucoma.
+Sharp eye pain can stem from many causes, such as debris in the eye and glaucoma.
 Without treatment, some of these issues can lead to vision loss and other serious complications.

 Intense or sharp pain often results from debris entering the eye.

-This article lists some of the causes of sharp eye pain, from the more common to the rarer, and when to speak with a doctor.
+This article lists 10 causes of sharp eye pain, from common to rare, and when to speak with a doctor.